The other half is performing that music, and entertaining everyone at their celebrations.

 “Life is what happens to you while you’re busy making other plans.”

-In other words, the more we focus on preparing for the celebration, the less we appreciate what we’re enjoying right now.
+In other words, the more we focus on preparing music for the celebration, the less we appreciate what we’re enjoying right now.

 Let me illustrate this with a little story.

-Spring has sprung, and several weeks ago, I finished up my winter gardening.
+Last year, when spring sprang, I finished up my winter gardening.
 Mainly pruning, weeding, planting bulbs for spring and summer, and raking up dead leaves.
 All the while, I was humming Paul McCartney’s lyrics:

 “Doing the garden,